 5.3.1 Porting and interoperation

 When a program is recompiled using a different compiler, recompiled using different switches, executed with different libraries, executed on a different platform, or even interfaced with different systems, its behaviour will change.
-Changes result from different choices for unspecified and implementation-defined behaviour, differences in library function, and differences in underlying hardware and operating system support.
+Such changes result from different choices for unspecified and implementation-defined behaviour, differences in library function, and differences in underlying hardware and operating system support.
 The problem is far worse if the original programmer chose to use implementation-dependent extensions to the language rather than staying with the standardized language.

 5.3.2 Compiler selection and usage